I-70 Motorsports Park: History

 I-70 was considered the "home" track of many NASCAR drivers such as Rusty Wallace, Clint Bowyer, and Larry Phillips.
 James Ince, who was Larry Phillips crew chief and later a NASCAR Crew Chief of the Year with Johnny Benson Jr., also started his career at I-70 Speedway.
 Other notable drivers who had driven there (not all of them on a full-time basis) included Mark Martin, Butch Miller, Bob Senneker, Dick Trickle, Mike Eddy, Johnny Benson Jr., Jamie McMurray, John O'Neal Jr., track champion Terry Bivins, Jenny White, and Jennifer Jo Cobb.
 Short track driver Joe Shear once held the 4 barrel Late Model track record.
 Adam Petty, grandson of Richard Petty, once won an ASA race there.

 Actor and race car driver Paul Newman rented the race track in 1990, while he was filming in the Kansas City area, for a private practice session.
 He drove some of the local race cars including that of the 1989 Late Model Track Champion, Jay Truelove.

 Bill Roberts sold the track to Ted Carlson in the mid-1990s.
 Carlson later sold the track to Brad McDonald.
 The track has hosted stock car racing and kart racing events.
 It used to offer a twin-billing Saturday night dirt track and asphalt track show.
 The dirt track is directly behind the original asphalt facility.
-On July 5, 2018, it was announced that both Kansas City International Raceway & I-70 Speedway were bought and would reopen in 2019 with the half-mile asphalt oval at I-70 being converted to a dirt track with a drag strip to be included on the property.
-After delays due to negotiations with the Lafayette County, Missouri and the COVID-19 pandemic, the new complex reopened in 2021.
+On July 5, 2018, it was announced that I-70 Speedway was bought by Chris Payne, owner of Heartland Motorsports Park and would reopen in 2019.
+The half-mile asphalt oval at I-70 would be converted to a dirt track with a drag strip to be included on the property.
+After delays due to negotiations with Lafayette County and the COVID-19 pandemic, the new complex reopened in 2021.

+In 2023, Chris Payne and his partner entered into an agreement with Scott Higgs to invest in the development of a drag strip on the property next to the 1/2 mile dirt oval track.
+In May 2023, construction began on the drag strip.
+The Flying H Drag Strip is set to open to the public in summer of 2024.
+It was anticipated to host a NHRA Mission Foods Drag Racing Series event in 2024.
+As of the 2025 NHRA season, no national event has been scheduled.